Skip to main content

 • 3 % for applicants who are to be considered on the basis of hardship.

-The remaining study places are allocated 80% according to the result of a university selection procedure and 20% according to waiting time.
+The remaining places are allocated 80 % according to the result of a university selection procedure and 20 % according to waiting time.

 The result of the university selection procedure is determined on the basis of the following criteria (weighting in brackets):

-• Average grade of university entrance qualification (40 %).
+• Average grade of the higher education entrance qualification (40 %)

 • Previous professional experience (30 %)